-4.3 The Project will have a Significant Adverse Environmental Effect on Species at Risk4.3.1 CN Failed to Take a Systems Approach
+4.3 The Project will have a Significant Adverse Environmental Effect on Species at Risk

+4.3.1 CN Failed to Take a Systems Approach

 - 172. The third pillar of Sustainable Halton is the environment.
 Like the CEAA definition of the "environment," ROPA 38 applies a systems approach to natural heritage.
 The systems approach is the provincially mandated method to consider elements of the natural environment. - 173.
 The systems approach supports the establishment and understanding of the preserved terrestrial environment in a holistic context, focusing on the role each element plays within Halton Region's natural heritage system and the 38 environmentally sensitive areas that system contains.
-These elements are considered in the context of reasonable accommodations to be included in approved developments and infrastructure projects, to preserve the continued functioning of the natural heritage system in an urbanizing environment.181
+These elements are considered in the context of reasonable accommodations to be included in approved developments and infrastructure projects, to preserve the continued functioning of the natural heritage system in an urbanizing environment. - 174.
+The Halton Municipalities' experts detailed how a development such as the Project should proceed in a manner that (1) preserves land form permanence (one of Halton Region's fundamental tenets in its planning), and (2) reasonably achieves the goals of the project. - 175.
+Planning for development should begin with a proper characterization of the natural heritage features of the area, its inhabitants and their needs throughout their life cycles.
+Planning then assesses possible configurations to preserve habitat connections and wildlife corridors.

-180 Traffic and Road Safety presentation, CEAR# 838, June 26, 2019, at slide 6.
+&lt;sup>181 Traffic and Road Safety presentation, CEAR# 838, June 26, 2019, at slide 6.

-181 Tr Hr, 1943:23 to 1947:6; 1948:6 to 1949:13; 1987:1-14; 1989:4-24, June 28, 2019.
+&lt;sup>182 Tr Hr, 1943:23 to 1947:6; 1948:6 to 1949:13; 1987:1-14; 1989:4-24, June 28, 2019.